MatthewNewsum/MatthewNewsum-aws-resource-audit/README.md

 - `--regions`: Comma-separated list of AWS regions or "all" (default: "all")
 - `--services`: Comma-separated list of services to audit or "all" (default: "all")
 - `--output-dir`: Directory for output files (default: "results")
+- `--profile`: AWS profile name to use (default: "default")

 ### Available Services

 - amplify
+- athena
 - bedrock
 - dynamodb
 - ec2
+- glue
 - iam
 - lambda
 - rds